Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### An application is currently secured using network access control lists and security groups.
 Web servers are located in public subnets behind an Application Load Balancer (ALB); application servers are located in private subnets.
 How can edge security be enhanced to safeguard the Amazon EC2 instances against attack?
 (Choose TWO)

-- [ ] Configure the application’s EC2 instances to use NAT gateways for all inbound traffic.
+- [ ] Configure the application's EC2 instances to use NAT gateways for all inbound traffic.
 - [x] Move the web servers to private subnets without public IP addresses.
 - [x] Configure AWS WAF to provide DDoS attack protection for the ALB.
 - [ ] Require all inbound network traffic to route through a bastion host in the private subnet.